WhiteOakSecurity/GCPXSSCanary/README.md

 GCPXSSCanary is a tool that can be used to collect blind-xss victim browser details, stored in GCP, and notified in a communication channel such as Slack or Google Chat.
 This tool was written to slightly improve on other similar tools, such as SleepyPuppy, xless, BeEF, and others by providing a terraform build process for serverless generation as well as securely storing screenshots within cloud storage, rather than a public image host.

-For additional details, refer to the accompanying blog post.
+For additional details, refer to the [accompanying White Oak Security blog post](https://www.whiteoaksecurity.com/blog/blind-xss-gcp-functions-gcpxsscanary/).

 ## Collection Data Points